ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     is given as 8, followed by the coordinates of each point and the number of points to generate between it and the next point.

+Since diamond has a face-centred cubic (FCC) lattice, we have chosen the path `Γ-X-U|K-Γ-L-W-X` where `U|K` means no k-point is sampled between `U` and `K`.

 !!! example "Task 3.2 - NSCF Calculation"
     Run the input file
     [:link:02_C_diamond_nscf.in](03_bandstructure/02_C_diamond_nscf.in)
     to get the eigenvalues of each band at each k-point.
-Note that the total charge density is fixed in this step.
     ```
     pw.x < 02_C_diamond_nscf.in > 02_C_diamond_nscf.out
+    ```
+    Take a look at the output, can you find where it says the charge density is read?
+    ??? success "Answer"
+        ```
+        The potential is recalculated from file :
+        ./pwscf.save/charge-density
         ```

 #### Step 3 - Extracting Band Energies
 Now we need to extract the energies from this calculation and convert it to a